lucacrippa88/watson-assistant-php/README.md

 # Easily integrate a Watson Assistant Chatbot in a PHP web application

 This project allows you to easily integrate a responsive banner at the bottom of web page with a button to a chat panel powered by IBM Watson.
+The aim of this project is to help developers with a kind of framework to integrate IBM Watson services into PHP web applications, by providing a pre-defined structure based on jQuery, AJAX, cURL and PHP.

 ## Prerequisites